nvim-focus/focus.nvim/README.md

 🔌 Option to open tmux windows instead of creating new splits

-🖥 Equalise splits or maximise focussed splits, and toggle between the two
+🖥 Equalise splits or maximise focused splits, and toggle between the two

 💾 Set custom filetypes or buftypes to be excluded from resizing